discordeno/discordeno/site/docs/big-bot-guide/gateway.md

 - `EVENT_HANDLER_SECRET_KEY` is from your configs that will be used to make sure requests sent to your event handler process are indeed from you.
 - `DISCORD_TOKEN` if you can't figure this out, this guide isn't for you.
 Please find another.
-- `intents` pass in a number or a string of intents.
+- `INTENTS` pass in a number or a string of intents.
 Autocomplete/type-safety is provided for strings :)

-**Discord Data Keys**: These keys will be the data you got from the gateway request we made earlier.

-- `shardsRecommended`
-- `sessionStartLimitTotal`
-- `sessionStartLimitRemaining`
-- `sessionStartLimitResetAfter`
-- `maxConcurrency`

 **Powerful Keys**

 If your bot is going to be run on one process, you can re-use the data that discord gave you to connect.

-- `maxShards`: is the maximum number of shards you want to use for connecting your bot.
+- `totalShards`: is the maximum number of shards you want to use for connecting your bot.
 Should you think Discord is not smart enough to recommend a good amount, use this to override their choice.
 Highly recommend just using theirs.
 - `lastShardId`: is the last shard you want to connect in this process.
   - Using a combination of `lastShardId` & `firstShardId`, you can create several processes or even several servers to handle different amounts of shards should your bot get that big to require horizontal scaling.
 You can control how many shards each gateway manager will be responsible for.
-- `reshard`: Whether or not to automatically reshard the bot when necessary with zero downtime deployment strategy.
-  Default: true.
-- `reshardPercentage`: The % of servers to trigger a reshard.
-Default: 80%.
 - `spawnShardDelay`: The delay in milliseconds to wait before spawning next shard.
-- `useOptimalLargeBotSharding`: Whether or not the resharder should automatically switch to LARGE BOT SHARDING when you are above 100K servers.
-- `shardsPerCluster`: The amount of shards to load per worker.
+- `shardsPerWorker`: The amount of shards to load per worker.
 Discussed in detail below.
-- `maxClusters`: The maximum amount of workers to use for your bot.
+- `totalWorkers`: The maximum amount of workers to use for your bot.

 #### Gateway Cache